-Keep a log.
-Try to make notes on the occurrence or state of tics at regular times during the day such as: on awakening, after breakfast, at lunch (when possible), after school or sports, etc. and before bed.
+Keep a log and try to make notes on the occurrence or state of tics at regular times during the day such as: on awakening, after breakfast, at lunch (when possible), after school or sports, etc. and before bed.
 Use a recording method that is comfortable for you.
-(For more suggestions and a chart to use, see Tourette Syndrome, New and Alternative Therapies).
-Also, note what might have been responsible for an increase or decrease in tics, such as foods eaten, a special activity, a particular location, renovations, lawn treatment, etc. If you’re a relative of a child with TS, ask what he or she thinks may have caused a reaction and try to spark an awareness of triggers.
+Also, note what might have been responsible for an increase or decrease in tics, such as foods eaten, a special activity, a particular location, renovations, lawn treatment, etc. If you’re a relative of a child with Tourette syndrome, ask what he or she thinks may have caused a reaction and try to spark an awareness of triggers.

 ACN recognizes that most people are already stressed, they are already emotionally or otherwise consumed just from dealing with Tourette syndrome on a daily basis.
 But if connections are found between tics and environmental stimuli, it can be a life-altering experience that was truly worth the effort.
 Just keep noting the intensity, frequency and type of tics as well as possible related factors, and watch for a pattern as you go along.

 ACN Latitudes hears all too frequently that someone was able to identify at least one trigger for tics, and when they told a physician or psychologist, the response was: “That’s ridiculous.”
 Or, “It’s a coincidence,” and they are told they are “wasting their time” in these pursuits.